 It’s tempting to look at the world through a distorted, unbelieving lens.
-And as much as we want to believe that the gospel is the “power of God for salvation” (Romans 1:16), in the wake of some twenty-first century realities, it is challenging to believe.
+And as much as we want to believe that the gospel is the “power of God for salvation” (Romans 1:16), in the wake of some twenty-first-century realities, it is challenging to believe.
 That’s why the Reformation matters.
 It embodies the words of Acts 12:24: “But the Word of God increased and multiplied.”
-The Reformation gives us a prime and living example that the gospel will always shake the nations.
+The Reformation gives us a prime example that the gospel will always shake the nations.

-The church prevails, not because of the talents of believers, but because it is animated by the Spirit’s application of the gospel, a power that shatters the gates of hell.
+The church prevails, not because of the talents of believers, but because its power is by the Spirit’s application of the gospel, a power that shatters the gates of hell.

 2. Critical Aid for Pastoral Counseling

 Pastors must care for church members who wrestle with long-term guilt and insecurities.
-These people must move forward in life while dealing with brokenness, but it’s not always apparent how to counsel them beyond, “God loves you and has a wonderful plan for your life.”
+These people must move forward in life while dealing with brokenness.
+However, it’s not always apparent how to counsel them beyond, “God loves you and has a wonderful plan for your life.”
 That’s a powerful truth, but oftentimes people need biblical truth to be applied with more nuance and depth.

 One doctrine that can help is the doctrine of Christ’s imputed righteousness.
-This doctrine, recaptured during the Reformation, affirms that believers have not only been forgiven, but also granted the righteousness of Jesus Christ.
-His perfect record of obedience is put to their account.
+This doctrine, recaptured during the Reformation, affirms that believers have been forgiven and granted the righteousness of Jesus Christ.
+His perfect record of obedience is onto their account.

 This doctrine undermines the powerful feelings of guilt and shame by robbing them of their legitimacy.
 It tells us that we are, in reality, whatever God has made us in Christ, regardless of what we think or feel.
 Our hope, as the hymn goes, is built on nothing less than “Jesus’ blood and righteousness.”

-Anchored in Christ, therefore, our standing before God is unassailable, and it is certainly unaffected by our emotions or life circumstances.
+Anchored in Christ, therefore, our standing before God is unassailable.
+Our emotions or life circumstances most definently do not affect our standing before God.
 The heirs of God’s kingdom are recipients of Christ’s righteousness, and since that’s the basis of our acceptance before God, then we stand on a rock that cannot be moved.

 For the purposes of everyday pastoral ministry, I cannot exaggerate the significance of this truth.
 People carry guilt and anxieties and burdens with them all the time; Christians fret over what God thinks of them.
 Of course, there are other doctrines in the toolkit of pastoral care, but with the imputed righteousness of Christ the Reformation recaptured a particularly powerful one.
 And it is a mighty hammer.